e2guardian/e2guardian/notes/HOWTO_Logger.md

 The new Logger obsoletes/replaces the following:

 - e2guardian.conf:
   - logsyslog :       can be replaced with 'log_info = syslog'
-  - name_suffix: can be replaced with 'log_info = syslog, e2gurdian_suffix'
+  - name_suffix:      can be replaced with 'log_info = syslog, e2guardian_suffix'
   - storyboardtrace:  can be replaced with 'log_story = stdout'
   - nologger:         can be replaced with 'log_access = none'
   - loglocation:      can be replaced with 'log_access = file, loglocation'
   - debuglevel, debuglevelfile,
   - rqloglocation, dstatlocation
+  - logconnectionhandlingerrors?
-  - logconnectionhandlingerrors?, logchildprocesshandling?
+  - logchildprocesshandling?

 - Code
   - files: DebugManager.hpp/cpp